NishiNegi/backend-assessment/README.md

 }
 ```

-User's email should not be already included in the database.
-Otherwise, server will return an **error 500**.
+The user's email should not be already included in the database.
+Otherwise, the server will return an **error 500**.

 ## Users' Login

-For users to login, send a POST http request to `/auth/local/login` with the user's information in the following json structure:
+For users to log in, send a POST HTTP request to `/auth/local/login` with the user's information in the following JSON structure:

 ```json
 {